Topics Map > Student Academic Policies > Grades

 Process for Appealing a Grade in an L&S Course

 The section explains the process for L&S undergraduates to appeal a grade they have received in a course.

 If the chair supports the original outcome, the student's last recourse would be to appeal to one of the Associate Deans in the College of Letters & Science based on the discipline of the course in question.
+Students CANNOT appeal to an Associate Dean unless they have exhausted their appeal within the department.
+In other words, a student must first appeal to the instructor of the course in question AND the department/unit chair or their designated appeals committee process.
+Any attempt to appeal directly to an dean without first going through the department and getting feedback from all parties will be denied and referred back to the department for review.
 See Departments, Programs, Centers & Institutes by Divisional Associate Dean for more detailed information about the specific department or program assigned to each Divisional Associate Dean in the College of Letters & Science.

-- Students who wish to appeal a grade s/he has earned in a natural science course (e.g., Biology, Chemistry, Mathematics, Physics, etc.) must appeal to the Associate Dean for Natural and Physical Sciences.
+Students who wish to appeal a grade s/he has earned in a natural science course (e.g., Biology, Chemistry, Mathematics, Physics, etc.) must appeal to the Associate Dean for Natural, Physical & Mathematical Sciences.

 Please note that any appeal a student wishes to pursue must be accompanied with very strong documentation demonstrating the student was either incorrectly graded for the work s/he did in the course or treated in a way that the student believes was inconsistent with the standard grading policy/practice for all students who took the same course.
 Once a student has appealed at the Associate Dean level, the decision rendered is final.
 There is no opportunity to appeal this decision to the Dean of the College if the student does not receive a favorable outcome.